-On March 12th, 2020 the Florida legislature approved the Council's legislation to exempt holistic health and wellness professionals.
+On March 12th, 2020 the Florida legislature approved the Council's legislation to exempt holistic health and wellness professionals, and this was signed into law on July 1st!
 This monumental victory would not have happened without our amazing member schools and stakeholders.
 Is your school a member?

 Alert!
 The Institute for Justice has filed suit against the state of Florida for their highly restrictive, unfair nutrition license law.
 Read here!